 Now that the kids are home all day, there’s a good chance they will be asking you to find and get things for them.
 That is not bad of course but you know that your kids can ask you to fetch stuff for them multiple times a day.

 You can empower your kids while giving yourself a break, there is no harm in that.
-Encouraging independence in age-appropriate children is a good thing.
+Encouraging independence in children is a good thing.

 Tip: Look for other ways you can help your kids be independent.
 Create a chart of activities your kids can help you out in some small way.
 They will appreciate the sense of accomplishment and you will appreciate the help and the extra time to recharge.

-Take time for a personal passion project
+Start a personal passion project

 Tip: Think about all the things that excite you.
 Write a list and pick your top five.
 Choose one that stands out at you and that you would want to pursue today without hesitation.